Marcin082/blackjack-game/README.md

 ## About
 ![](src/assets/logo.png)
-BlackJAck is a casino card game.
+BlackJack is a casino card game.
 The most widely played casino banking game in the world.
 It uses decks of 52 cards and descends from a global family of casino banking games known as Twenty-One.
 The game is a comparing card game where each player competes against the dealer.

 ## Demo